Occupational Therapy in the ICU: An Interview with an ICU OT

 Patients might have tubes and ports from every direction, so it’s important to learn what these are before starting in the ICU.

-[For more information, be sure to check out this article from University of Wisconsin titled “Equipment you may see in the ICU” and this PowerPoint titled “ICU Equipment, Lines & Tubes: Lifeline or Tripline?”]
+[For more information, be sure to check out this article from University of Wisconsin titled “Equipment you may see in the ICU” and this PowerPoint: “Lines, Tubes, and Drains to Recognize, Evaluate and Treat.”]

-Any final tips to a new ICU occupational therapist or fieldwork student?
+Do you have any final tips for a new ICU occupational therapist?

 When in doubt, don’t do it.
 Be conservative.